-Unfortunately, in our society there is so much shaming and stigma around carrying excess weight and around obesity.
-Many people are falling to hating their bodies.
+Unfortunately, says Dr. Kahan, there is a lot of shame and stigma around carrying excess weight and around obesity.
+Many people even hate their bodies.

-On the other end of the spectrum, there are people saying the weight doesn’t matter, the only thing that matters is feeling good in your body and feeling body positivity, by losing weight or by focusing on the weight you will hate your body.
+On the other end of the spectrum, he explains that there are people who say weight doesn’t matter.
+The only thing that matters is feeling good in your body and feeling body positivity.
+By losing weight or by focusing on your weight, you will hate your body.

-They are not synonyms, but they are frequently related and many times closely related.
+Dr. Kahan says that weight and health are not synonyms, but they are frequently related and many times closely related.
 On average, as people gain weight, they also start to have health problems.
-And similarly, on average, when people lose weight in a healthy way, their health tends to improve.
+And, on average, when people lose weight in a healthy way, their health tends to improve.

-For those people being healthy and living a life that they enjoy has nothing to do with carrying some extra pounds.
-But in most people, most of the time the excess weight is associated with other health problems that come with it.
+He says that for those people, being healthy and living a life that they enjoy has nothing to do with carrying some extra weight.
+But for most people, most of the time, excess weight comes with health problems.

-There is an important relation between the weight and the health that needs to be considered.
+According to Dr. Kahan, there is an important relation between weight and health that needs to be considered.

-If you're planning a family, check out how extra pounds may impact your baby's health.
+If you're planning a family, check out how extra weight may impact your baby's health.